raianrido/luyldaquach/README.md

 * 2016 – 2018: “Development of an Online Agricultural Extension Support System for Mekong Delta."
 2018, B2016-TCT-09ĐT.
 (Project of the Ministry of Education and Training of Vietnam, by Assoc.
 Prof. Dr. Nguyen Chi Ngon).
 * 2019 – 2022: “Engineering and information technology development and application in aquaculture and fisheries, "a project of ODA from Japan.
 * 2019 – 2021: TensorFlow Research Award 2019, Google sponsors FPT University to develop TensorFlow 2.0 materials

+## 📚 Training Dataset
+1. LeafNet is a **large-scale multimodal plant disease dataset** containing 186,000 leaf images, covering 97 disease classes, with expert-annotated image–text metadata.
+From this dataset, LeafBench provides 13,950 VQA (Visual Question Answering), Disease Image-Text Dataset,VLM Plant Disease <a href="https://doi.org/10.48550/arXiv.2602.13662)">link</a>
+   Data used in the studies:
+   - A vision-language foundation model for leaf disease identification, Expert Systems with Applications, 2025.
+(SCIE, Scopus, Q1) <a href="https://doi.org/10.1016/j.eswa.2025.130084">link</a>
+2. The **Rice Pest Dataset** is an image dataset for rice pest recognition and classification, containing 3,156 images across 10 rice pest classes.
+The images are standardized to 312 × 312 pixels, collected from IP102, ImageNet, Microsoft COCO, and online sources, then cleaned, deduplicated, and validated by agricultural experts. <a href="https://doi.org/10.1016/j.dib.2024.110046">link</a>
+It is designed for research in rice pest detection, image classification, computer vision, deep learning, agricultural AI, and smart farming.
+   Data used in the studies:
+   - Explainable AI for Agriculture: Teacher-Student Learning in Rice Pest Classification <a href="https://link.springer.com/chapter/10.1007/978-981-95-3355-8_3">link</a>
+3. The **Bacterial Grain Rot Dataset** is a rice disease image dataset focused on bacterial grain rot caused by Burkholderia glumae.
+It contains 1,528 high-resolution images (1280×1280) with bounding-box annotations for healthy and diseased rice grains, totaling 12,467 labeled grain instances.
+The dataset supports object detection, rice disease classification, disease severity assessment, computer vision, deep learning, and smart farming. <a href="https://doi.org/10.1016/j.dib.2024.110334">link</a>
+   Data used in the studies:
+   - Tiny-CNN: Structuring convolutional neural networks for accurate classification of rice leaf diseases in resource-constrained environments, Proceedings of ICIIT 2024, pp. 171–178, 2024.
+(Scopus) <a href="https://doi.org/10.1145/3654522.3654570">link</a>
+4. TomaMMU (**Tomato Leaf Disease Multimodal Understanding**) is a large-scale multimodal dataset and benchmark designed to evaluate Vision-Language Models (VLMs) in tomato leaf disease diagnosis and plant pathology.
+Unlike conventional image classification datasets, TomaMMU focuses on multimodal understanding, disease reasoning, and real-world agricultural diagnosis.
+It includes TomaBench, a hierarchical benchmarking framework covering agricultural tasks from basic visual perception to expert-level disease diagnosis and reasoning. <a href="https://doi.org/10.48550/arXiv.2608.08727">link</a>
+5. LeafMD is an integrated multimodal plant disease dataset and benchmark designed for AI-powered plant disease detection, plant pathology, and agricultural foundation models.
+It includes LeafNet 2.0, with 255,855 image–text pairs covering 37 crop species, 197 crop–disease classes, and 9 geographic regions across tropical, subtropical, and temperate agricultural systems.
+**LeafNet 2.0** integrates biologically grounded symptom descriptions and annotations of early- and late-stage disease symptoms, supporting realistic field-based disease progression and symptom-aware analysis.
+LeafBench 2.0 provides a VQA benchmark with nine fine-grained plant pathology tasks, including pathogen classification, lesion characterization, symptom interpretation, and disease severity assessment. <a href="https://doi.org/10.64898/2026.07.01.735881">link</a>

 ## 📰 MEDIA & PRESS FEATURES
 1. Professional Portraits & Leadership (Chân dung & Truyền cảm hứng)